 Tubeless tires (also called clincher tubeless-ready) are becoming increasingly popular.
 They don’t use the inner tube as standard clincher tires.
 Instead, they use liquid sealant that fills out gaps and possible leaks.

-Thanks to this sealant, tubeless tires have a self-repairing ability.
-If you get a puncture, the sealant fills it and allows you to continue riding.
+Thanks to this sealant, tubeless tires have the ability to self-repair.
+If you get a puncture, the sealant fills it and allows you to continue riding—well, at least in theory.
+Practically, it doesn’t always work, especially when the puncture is too big.

 Rim Depth